IN THIS ARTICLE

 Takeaway: College tuition costs are just the beginning of the higher education conundrum

-After being laid off from her job as a senior geologist in May 2020, Tomescu threw herself into the Data Analytics Career Track at Springboard with the hopes of switching into a more data-focused role.
+After being laid off from her job as a senior geologist in May 2020, Tomescu threw herself into the Data Analytics Career Track at Springboard with the hopes of switching to a more data-focused role.
 “I wanted to take full advantage of the fact that I was unemployed and learn every second of it,” she said.
 “This course has been my class for the last nine months and I loved every second of it.”

 Jhawar, who helped Tomescu refine her idea and bring her capstone project to life, says he was impressed by her dedication.
 “She had the story written out in a notebook–she had planned it out and done the groundwork to make sure she could tell a story with the data,” he said.
 “She is very, very dedicated.I think she could be a mentor to me.”

 Tomescu says the datasets she selected are just a starting point, and that there are many more questions pertaining to college enrollment that she wanted to explore but was unable to due to time constraints.
 For example, quantifying the value of community colleges, or examining what factors affect student diversity at individual colleges, how the amount of debt a student graduates with varies by institution, and which colleges and college degrees promise the highest ROI.
-When choosing a college and a major, young people (and the parents of soon-to-be-college students) face innumerable unknowns—many of which can be illuminated using data analysis.
+When choosing a college and a major, young people (and the parents of soon-to-be-college students) face innumerable unknowns—many of which can be illuminated using data analysis. (here is more about choosing a career as a Data Analyst).

 “The main audience for this analysis is young adults who have just started thinking about who they want to become,” said Tomescu.
 I have a sense that college is overrated considering the debt risk people are facing in this country.”